 It’s important not to place too much emphasis on the Super number because other factors are more relevant to the performance you can expect from a fabric.
-For example the merchant, the breed of sheep, the weight, the mill it was woven in and the way that the fabric tailors during construction.
-Because of these factors you can purchase a fabric labelled ‘Super 100’s’ from two different fabric merchants and they can be very different in quality.
+For example the merchant, the breed of sheep, the weight, the mill it was woven in and the way that the fabric actually tailors during construction.
+Due to the fact that there are no regulations on labelling Super numbers you can purchase a fabric labelled ‘Super 100’s’ from two different fabric merchants and they can be very different in quality.

 Often the Super number is mistakenly associated with weight but the two are not always related.
 For example Super 120’s exist in various weights from 9oz to 12oz.
-When choosing your yarn it’s important to choose a fabric that is right for the end product and feels right to you.
-Trends in Super numbers continue to spread confusion as mill owners can produce finer and finer wools which people mistake for better quality.
+When choosing your yarn it’s important to choose a fabric that is right for the construction method and feels right to you.
+Trends in Super numbers continue to spread confusion as mill owners can produce finer and finer wools which people mistake for better performance.